 Add these 11 foods that boost the immune system to your grocery list this week!

 Apples do keep the doctor away.
-You can eat apples plain or cut them up in slices and dip them into a little bit of peanut butter or almond butter for some protein.
-Or, how about having apples with a little caramel dip or a slice of cheese?
 Apples also are nutritional powerhouses, packing soluble fiber shown to lower cholesterol levels and are a good source of immune-boosting vitamin C.

-Protect your gut with the live active cultures found in yogurt.
-Sounds icky but these cultures actually are healthy bacteria that keep your belly and intestinal tract free of disease-causing germs.
+By protecting your gut with the live active cultures found in yogurt, these cultures can help keep your belly and intestinal tract free of disease-causing germs.

 3) Oats and Barley

-It’s ingredient of allicin fights infection and bacteria.
-If you take in lots of garlic each week (say six cloves or so) you can lower your rate of certain types of cancer.
+Another fun fact: in addition to garlic being a powerful immune-boosting food, according to the American Institute of Cancer Research, if you eat a lot of garlic each week (say six cloves or so) you can lower your rate of certain types of cancer.